Sentara HealthCare Integrated Notice of Privacy Practices

 - National Security and Intelligence Activities.
 We may release medical information about you to authorized federal officials for intelligence, counterintelligence, or other national security activities.

 - Protective Services for the President and Others.
-We may disclose medical information about you to authorized federal officials so they may provide protection to the President, other authorized persons, or foreign heads of state or conduct special investigations.
+We may disclose medical information about you to authorized federal officials so they may provide protection to the President, other authorized persons, or foreign heads of state or to conduct special investigations.

 - Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.
 This release would be necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.